 To protect visitors’ confidentiality, ombuds do not create or maintain documents or records for the university about individual matters.
 The only information retained from contacts by visitors is that regarding demographics and types of challenges, issues and concerns.
 These data are not associated with visitors’ names or any other identifying information such as department or school/college/division.

 I am a student.
 Can I use the services of the Ombuds Office?

 Yes, if you are an employee at UW-Madison and you wish to discuss a workplace issue.
 If you are not an employee or if you are simply unsure where to go for assistance, an ombuds may be able to suggest other campus resources.
-For example, you may wish to contact the Division of Student Life about general student life concerns.
+For example, you may wish to contact Student Affairs about general student life concerns.

 Do ombuds respond to anonymous complaints?

 No. Without the opportunity to discuss the situation or concern with the employee, understand essential details of the concern and potential outcomes the employee seeks, an ombuds cannot respond with suggestions, options or strategies for potential action or resolution.
 The ethical standard of confidentiality and supporting practices for the office and each visitor (employee) protects identity.

 Is the Ombuds Office authorized to receive reports of university policies or of unlawful practices?

 No. The Ombuds Office is not designated by UW-Madison as an entity authorized to receive reports of university policies or of unlawful practices.
 Therefore, communications made to ombuds regarding possible violations do not constitute notice to UW-Madison.
 This provision ensures the freedom of ombuds to work independently and confidentially with individuals seeking assistance.